 - Personalized – so that it may become part of the communication between the rep and the customer (Remember you were interested in [that thing]?
 Well look…)

 - Mobile friendly – because that’s the new etiquette.
 No, seriously.
-The little act of care called “we made sure you can use whatever device you want” is a huge plus with anyone who has had the device compatibility problem in the past.
+The little act of care called “we made sure you can use whatever device you want” is a huge plus for anyone who has had the device compatibility problem in the past.

 #5.
 “Wow, how did you know?”

 This reaction from the customer is priceless.
-This means the content / information you’re providing is actually close to what the audience is interested in.
+This means the content/information you’re providing is actually close to what the audience is interested in.
 With remote detailing, it’s important to keep the connection with the real, non-digital world (after all, the desired result is the purchase of some physical, material things, isn’t it?).
 That connection is relatively easy to achieve with a good CRM and content management system – providing data from the neighborhood, clinical trials, etc. can and will make remote detailing sessions as real and relevant as they can be.

 Once you make sure you don’t violate these principles, remote detailing becomes much more efficient than its conventional counterpart – you combine the comfort of online communication with the emotional and social excitement of face-to-face meetings.
 All of this is then directed to ensure the dominance of your brand.